A man checks his cellphone on an empty street.

 Analyzing 143,201 posts, 802,173 comments, and metadata on public Arabic-language Facebook pages built for Syrian refugees from 2013 to 2018, IPL researchers were able to capture a picture of this online ecosystem and user behavior.

 The majority of Facebook pages included in the analysis either targeted specific communities of refugees, provided information about asylum, or focused on relevant local events.
-A smaller number of pages included those offering information on smuggling services as well as those run by official organizations such as UNHCR, the International Rescue Committee (IRC), and Mercy Corps.
+A smaller number of pages included those offering information on smuggling services as well as those run by official organizations such as the United Nations High Commissioner for Refugees (UNHCR), the International Rescue Committee (IRC), and Mercy Corps.

 Within these Facebook pages, the researchers categorized specific posts by the type of information source they linked to: